Respecting the Strength of Her Brothers

 This is dangerous.

-Like kicking a fearsome dog because you see it bound by collar and chain, but you can’t see if the chain is attached to anything sturdy at the other end.
-You just assume.
+Despite the obvious strength disparities, many women grow up to be blithe and careless.
+They come across a fearsome dog, and because they see it bound by collar and chain, they assume the chain is attached to something sturdy at the other end.
+They assume.

 These women count on all men they come across to abide by certain obligations and cultural norms, while they themselves abandon any pretense of reciprocal virtue and respect.